A Blueprint For Building Zero-Trust Collaboration

 - Military-Grade Encryption Through Any Network

 What sort of encryption?
 End-to-end, via military-grade cryptographic algorithms.
 Adeya’s use AES-256, which keeps communications confidential.
 That comes with multi-factor authentication, organization-wide password policies, and intuitive user experience.
-All encompassed by truly end-to-end encryption, covering data in transit and at rest, with no gaps, no matter how small.
+All encompassed by truly end-to-end encryption, covering data in transit and at rest, with no gaps, no matter how small, ensuring complete compliance with data protection.

 - Devices Access